surrealdb/surreal-sync/docs/kafka.md

 The Kafka source acts as a Kafka consumer in a consumer group, that subscribes to a specific topic in the cluster.

-The specified Kafka topic becomes a table in SurrealDB, where each message coming from the topic becomes a document in that table, with optional deduplication mechanism.
+The specified Kafka topic becomes a table in SurrealDB, where each message coming from the topic becomes a record in the table, with optional deduplication.

 Each Kafka message must be encoded using Protobuf.
 The Kafka source tries to decode every Kafka message payload using Protobuf and turn it into SurrealDB Upsert queries, so that the payloads are converted to SurrealDB records.